Written by: Michael Den Boer on February 6th, 2017

 Performance wise the cast all good in their respective roles.
 With this film’s standout performance coming from Emil Jannings (Tartuffe, The Blue Angel) in the role of this film’s protagonist Boss Huller.
 He delivers an utterly convincing performance that ranks among the best from the silent era.
 Another stand out performance includes, Lya De Putti (The Scarlet Lady, The Informer) in the role of Bertha-Marie, the woman that Boss Huller leaves his family behind for.
 She delivers a superb performance that more than fulfills the role of the object of desire.

 Varieté comes on a 50 GB dual layer (45.9 GB) BluRay.
-The film is presented in a 1080 progressive widescreen.
+This release has been flagged for progressive playback and the film is presented in a 1.33:1 aspect ratio.
 This release comes with two versions of the film, the original German language version and the abridged U.S. theatrical version of the film.
 The transfer for the German language comes from Frederich Wilhelm Murnau Foundation’s 2014 / 2015 restoration and the transfer used for the U.S. theatrical version was supplied by the Library of Congress.
 Source damage is minimal and the image remains stable throughout.
 The image looks crisp and there are no issues with compression.
 Quality wise both versions are comparable.
 With that being said, there is one area where these two transfers differ and that is the hue of their colors.

 This release comes with three audio options and all audio options are presented in a LPCM Stereo with German Intertitles.
 Included with this release are removable English subtitles.
 The audio mixes all sound, clean, clear, balanced and robust when they need too.
 This release comes with three scores for the film, Tiger Lilies, Stephen Horne and Johannes Contag.